ribelo/fatum/readme.md

 ### either

-the main idea behind `fatum`, as behind [fmnoise/flow](https://github.com/fmnoise/flow/), is to separate values from errors. exceptions are first class citizens in `java/javascript` and there is no need for additional abstractions. each value is either `ok?`, either `fail?`.
+the main idea behind `fatum`, as behind [fmnoise/flow](https://github.com/fmnoise/flow/), is to separate values from errors. exceptions are first class citizens in `java/javascript` and there is no need for additional abstractions. each value can be either `ok?`, either `fail?`.

 ### Fail